 Bernau Employment Agreement - The Company and Mr. Bernau are parties to an employment agreement dated August 3, 1988 as amended on February 20, 1997, in January of 1998, in November 2010, and again on November 8, 2012.
-Under the amended agreement, Mr. Bernau is paid an annual salary of \$235,000 with annual increases tied to increases in the consumer price index.
-Mr. Bernau's 2020 bonus is calculated as a percentage of Company net income before taxes; 5% on the first \$1.75 million of pre-tax income, and 7.5% on the pre-tax net income over \$1.75 million, not to exceed his current year base salary.
+Under the amended agreement, Mr. Bernau is paid an annual salary with annual increases tied to increases in the consumer price index.
+Mr. Bernau's 2021 bonus is calculated as a percentage of Company net income before taxes; 5% on the first \$1.75 million of pre-tax income, and 7.5% on the pre-tax net income over \$1.75 million, not to exceed his current year base salary.
 Additionally, Mr. Bernau participates in the employer sponsored 401(k) plan.
 Pursuant to the terms of the employment agreement, the Company is to provide Mr. Bernau with housing on the Company's property.
-Mr. Bernau resides in the estate house, free of rent, which is also used to accommodate overnight stays for Company guests.
 Mr. Bernau resides in the residence for the convenience of the Company and must continue to reside there for the duration of his employment in order to provide additional security and lock-up services for late evening events at the Winery and Vineyard.
 The employment agreement provides that Mr. Bernau's employment may be terminated only for cause, which is defined as non-performance of his duties or conviction of a crime.

 Ferry Employment Agreement - The Company and Mr. Ferry are parties to an employment agreement dated September 11, 2019.
-Under the agreement Mr. Ferry is paid an annual salary of \$140,000 that is reviewed and subject to adjustment by the Board annually.
-Mr. Ferry is also eligible to receive an annual performance-based incentive payment up to \$15,000.
+Under the agreement Mr. Ferry is paid an annual salary that is reviewed and subject to adjustment by the Board annually.
+Mr. Ferry is also eligible to receive an annual performance based incentive payment that is reviewed and subject to adjustment.